thacherT1D/webdevstuff/How_the_Web_Works/Web_Request_Response_Cycle.desc.md

 ## What's HTTP?

-**Hypertext** is text that uses hyperlinks to connect the reader to other files that contains hypertext.
+**Hypertext** is text that uses hyperlinks to connect the reader to other files that contain hypertext.
 The most popular hypertext format is, of course, the Hypertext Markup Language, better known as HTML.
-The approximately 4.6 billion HTML pages interconnected via hyperlinks form the structure known as the **World Wide Web**, or Web for short.
+The approximately 4.6 billion HTML pages, interconnected via hyperlinks, form the structure known as the **World Wide Web**, or Web for short.

 HTML files are transferred across the Internet using a communication protocol.
-A **protocol** a system of rules that allows two or more devices on a computer network to transmit information.
-The protocol of the Web is called the Hypertext Transfer Protocol (**HTTP**) and its job, as you might expect, is to transmit hypertext on a computer network.
-As it turns out, HTTP is quite flexible and is used to transmit other non-hypertext file formats as well.
-Tim Berners-Lee and his team at CERN are credited with inventing both HTTP and HTML.
+A **protocol** is a system of rules that allow two or more devices on a computer network to transmit information.
+The protocol of the Web is called the Hypertext Transfer Protocol (**HTTP**) and its job, as you might expect, is to transmit hypertext over a computer network.
+As it turns out, HTTP is quite flexible and is also used to transmit non-hypertext data as well.
+Tim Berners-Lee and his team at CERN are credited with inventing HTTP in 1989 and then HTML in 1990.

+HTTP is request–response protocol between a client and a server.
+A web browser, for example, may be the client and an application running on a computer hosting a web site may be the server.
+The client submits an HTTP request to the server.
+The server, which provides resources such as HTML files and other content, returns a response to the client.
+The response contains completion status information about the request and may also contain requested content in its message body.

+A web browser is an example of a user agent (UA).
+Other types of user agent include the indexing software used by search providers (web crawlers), voice browsers, mobile apps, and other software that accesses, consumes, or displays web content.

 A client sends the request for information and a server need to be able to read requests that are formatted in a predictable way.
 In the Querystring Parsing exercise, you learned to look at a string and turn it into data.
 Servers use a similar methodology to parse incoming text-based HTTP Requests.
 A client can send a request to an HTTP server and get a response which in most cases is a web page, css file, javascript file, image, etc.